NYPL/metadata-documentation/resources/glossary.md

 <a name="archives-portal"></a>
 <dt>Archives Portal</dt>
-<dd>public interface for NYPL's archival finding aids accessible at <a href="https://archives.nypl.org">archives.nypl.org</a></dd>
+<dd>public interface for the Library's archival finding aids accessible at <a href="https://archives.nypl.org">archives.nypl.org</a></dd>

 <a name="archivesspace"></a>
 <dt>ArchivesSpace</dt>
-<dd>open source archives information management application used by NYPL for archival description</dd>
+<dd>open source archives information management application used by the Library for archival description</dd>

 <a name="art-architecture-thesaurus"></a>
 <dt>Art & Architecture Thesaurus</dt>
-<dd>controlled vocabulary for describing and indexing visual arts and architecture that can be used in the <a href="/metadata/element/genre/">Genre</a> and <a href="/metadata/element/physical-description/form/">Form</a> fields in the <a href="#metadata-management-system">Metadata Management System</a>; maintained by the Getty Research Institute</dd>
+<dd>controlled vocabulary for describing and indexing visual arts and architecture that can be used in the <a href="/metadata-documentation/metadata/element/genre/">Genre</a> and <a href="/metadata-documentation/metadata/element/physical-description/form/">Form</a> fields in the <a href="#metadata-management-system">Metadata Management System</a>; maintained by the Getty Research Institute</dd>

 <a name="bnumber"></a>
 <dt>bnumber</dt>